MonoS/SupMover/README.md

 * `--move`
   * Shift the windows position of all subpic by the inputed parameters (the image data is left untouched).
   * Position is clamped to the screen edges so that windows are always fully contained within the screen area.
-  * The Sub-flag "-s" allows for symmetrically moving subtitles.
-For example, `--move 0 5 -s` will move all subtitles below the halfway point of the screen down, and those above the halfway point will be shifted up.
+* `--symmetrical`
+  * For the upper half of the video frame, this reverses vertical movement offsets (for the `--move` command described above).
+Similarly, this also reverses horizontal movement offsets for the left half of the video frame.
+This affects both vertical and horizontal at the same time, so if symmetrical movement is only desired on  one axis, you must execute supmover twice.
+  * For example, `--symmetrical --move 0 15` will move all subtitles in the lower half down, and the upper half will be moved upwards, but they will not be moved sideways. `--move -20 0 --symmetrical` will result in all subtitles on the right half of the screen moving inwards in a left direction, and all subtitles on the left will move inwards in a right direction, without affecting their vertical positioning.
 * `--crop`
   * Crop the windows area of all subpic by the inputed parameters.
   * This is done losslessly by only shifting the windows position (the image data is left untouched).